Ahukawakawa Swamp: Vegetation

 This alpine wetland is of interest to botanists because "its wide range of plants have adapted to acidic soils at very low temperatures."
 Sedges, herbs, grasses and mosses make up the ground cover on the floor of the wetland and the divaricating shrub Melicytus drucei is endemic to the area.
 The large red tussocks that form in the cool environment and medium fertility wet soils are a feature of the natural environment.

 Over 260 species of higher plant have been recorded in the swamp and Margaret Bayfield identified several different assemblages within it.
 The southern margin comprises scrub and shrub/tussockland and is dominated by inaka (var. filifolium) although other shrubs such as Veronica odora and leatherwood are also common.
 In the "mire proper" red tussock is dominant and found along with various sedges including Carex coriacea and star sedge.
 There are abundant mosses, especially Dicranoloma robustum and sphagnum.
-Small bodies of open water towards the east end of the swamp contain the pond weed Potamogeton suboblongus and the New Zealand sub-species of the milfoil Myriophyllum pedunculatum.
+Small bodies of open water towards the east end of the swamp contain the pond weed Potamogeton suboblongus and the New Zealand subspecies of the milfoil Myriophyllum pedunculatum.